Sustainable Energy Act 2003

-The Sustainable Energy Act 2003 (c 30) is an Act of the Parliament of the United Kingdom.
+The Sustainable Energy Act 2003 (c.
+30) is an act of the Parliament of the United Kingdom.

+Legislative passage

-The white paper "Our energy future – creating a low carbon economy" (Cm 5761), published in February 2003, is a precursor of this Act.
+The white paper "Our energy future – creating a low carbon economy" (Cm 5761), published in February 2003, is a precursor of this act.

+The legislation was passed as a private member's bill.

+Provisions

+The act set various sustainable energy targets and allocated to renewable energy.
+The government was required to publish a statutory target for residential energy efficiency which was fulfilled in 2004, when the government published a target to reduce carbon emissions by 4.2 metric tonnes by 2010.

-Section 9 - Citation, extent and commencement
+Section 9 – Citation, extent and commencement

 The following orders have been made under this section: